European Monetary System: German monetary policy dominates

 The EMS was similar to the Bretton Woods system, in that it pegged member currencies within a fluctuation band.
 Furthermore, the EMS came to be 'de facto' centered on the Deutschmark similarly to how the Bretton Woods system had been based on the US Dollar.
 Although no currency was designated as an anchor, the Deutsche Mark and German central bank emerged as the anchor of the EMS.
 Germany emerged as the dominant player within the EMS, setting its monetary policy largely autonomously while other ERM members attempted to converge on the German standard of the Deutsche Mark, causing a power imbalance within the EMS.
 German monetary policy dictated the policy of the European Monetary System, because of its strong growth rate and the low-inflation policies of the German central bank.
 The influence of the US dollar also entailed strong disturbances within the EMS.
 Eventually, this situation led to dissatisfaction in most countries and was one of the primary forces behind the drive to a monetary union.

 Changing operating principles and preparing for the Euro

 The EMS went through two distinct phases.
 During the first period, from 1979 to 1986, the EMS allowed member countries a certain degree of autonomy in monetary policy by restricting the movement of capital.
 The second period, from 1987 to 1992, the EMS was more rigid.
 In 1988, a committee was set up under EEC President Jacques Delors to begin changing the EMS to provide favorable starting conditions for the transition to Economic and Monetary Union (EMU).
-The Delors plan was a three-stage process that lead to a single European currency under the control of a European Central Bank.
+The Delors plan was a three-stage process that led to a single European currency under the control of a European Central Bank.